travisbutcher/local-government-online-apps/doc/markdown/HowToShowSplashScreen.md

 ![sample help display]

-There is a component called "js.LGCallMethods" in the web app's JavaScript library that is able to trigger actions on other components while it is being created.
+There is a component called "[js.LGCallMethods][]" in the web app's JavaScript library that is able to trigger actions on other components while it is being created.
 It's not used in the standard configuration files because it's not needed, but it is just what we want for our splash screen: We'll use it to tell the display component that contains the help text to become visible.

 ----------
 ### Procedure